deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

     </p>

 ### Creating the Account Controller
 * In this section, the *Account controller* that contens *Login* action method (referred to in the *Web.config* file) will be implemented.
-To start this task, create a view model class called LoginViewModel.cs, place it in the Models folder of the *SportsStore.WebUI* project, edit the contents ot match Listing 12-7.
+To start this task, create a view model class called LoginViewModel.cs, place it in the *Models* folder of the *SportsStore.WebUI* project, edit the contents to match Listing 12-7.
     <p align="center">
         <img src="ch12-Pictures/Listing 12-7.png" /><br />
         <b>Listing 12-7.</b> The Contents of the LoginViewModel.cs File